JianCao92/speaker-diarization/README.md

     $ ./aku2elan.py recipe -o outputfile

-If *outputfile* is not specified, the output will be sent to the stdout.
+If `outputfile` is not specified, the output will be sent to the `stdout`.
 Once in Elan, segments can be easily fine tuned by changing to the segmentation mode, in Options->Segmentation Mode.